 Benefits of Our Work

 Recent and unprecedented DSP outbreaks in the Pacific Northwest have highlighted human health risks posed by lipophilic toxins.
-However, high concentrations of Dinophysis species have been found in other regions of the U.S., including Texas, New York, and California, suggesting that DSP poses a risk to shellfish safety in other parts of the U.S..
-This work addresses clear gaps in knowledge that prevents adequate management of lipophilic toxins in Washington State and address stated needs of the WDOH.
-This project will enable the WDOH to better assess the risks of DSP and AZP exposure and to take steps to establish a dedicated monitoring effort for these toxins.
+However, high concentrations of Dinophysis species have been found in other regions of the U.S., including Texas, New York, and California, suggesting that DSP poses a risk to shellfish safety in other parts of the U.S. This work addresses clear gaps in knowledge that prevents adequate management of lipophilic toxins in Washington and address stated needs of the Washington State Department of Health.
+This project will enable the Washington State Department of Health to better assess the risks of DSP and AZP exposure and to take steps to establish a dedicated monitoring effort for these toxins.
 This work will also benefit state and federal shellfish managers, tribal harvesters, and commercial shellfish farmers.

-Led by the NOAA Northwest Fisheries Science Center Marine Biotoxins Program, the project team includes researchers from the NCCOS Center for Coastal Environmental Health and Biomolecular Research, Jamestown S’Klallam Tribe, University of Washington Sea Grant, Washington Department of Health, Alfred-Wegener Institute, Molecular Resources LLC, the U.S. Food and Drug Administration, SoundToxins, and ORHAB.
+Led by the NOAA Northwest Fisheries Science Center's Marine Microbes & Toxins Program, the project team includes researchers from the NCCOS Stressor Detection & Impacts Division, Jamestown S’Klallam Tribe, University of Washington Sea Grant, Washington Department of Health, Alfred-Wegener Institute, Molecular Resources LLC, the U.S. Food and Drug Administration, SoundToxins, and ORHAB.
 This project is part of the NCCOS Monitoring and Event Response for Harmful Algal Blooms (MERHAB) program.